Outsidev/rezzit-django/README.md

 # rezzit-django
-Simple Reddit clone using ~ django.
+Simple Reddit clone using django.
+~On development.